 The development of video games as a medium has much in common with the early history of film.
 Once upon a time, people considered films a novelty or a sideshow more fitting for a traveling circus.
 Today, films are both a source of entertainment and a means of engaging with important topics.
 You can go to the latest Marvel Cinematic Universe film to be entertained, while you can watch a film like The Pianist to understand a painful period of human history.

 No one would consider The Pianist a “fun” movie like Guardians of the Galaxy, but viewers may admit to deriving some level of enjoyment from it.
 They may feel captivated by the engaging story and invested in the choices the film’s protagonist makes.
 At the same time, they may feel appalled by the true-to-life horrors and suffering portrayed in the film.
 Both of these are valid responses to a story about the darkest parts of the human condition.

 You can apply this same logic to video games about similar subjects.
 Games such as This War of Mine, Papers, Please, and 1979 Revolution: Black Friday are examples of games dealing with weighty real-life topics.

 You can feel engaged because of these games’ intriguing gameplay and story while feeling uncomfortable at their brutal honesty about human suffering.
 You might even feel wiser and more attentive to real suffering after experiencing these uncomfortable moments.
 In these cases, the “unfun” moments add up to a rewarding experience in the end.

-Reimagining the Purpose of Games
+Reimagining the Purpose of Video Games

 But is there such a thing as too much brutal honesty or emotional intensity?
 Can developers alienate their player base by making a game too emotionally difficult to play?
 Perhaps.
 There is always a risk of losing player engagement if you go too far.
 Games are still entertainment, and they should be entertaining.
 But if the industry wants games to be taken seriously as art, it must learn to strike a balance between playability and honesty.